 3. Davao City – 1,776,949

 The city was built as a Japanese colony before World War II.
 However, the city was destroyed during the war.
 The reconstructed city features a charming fusion of Spanish, American, and Moorish influences.
-Davao City is one of the island’s most significant economies and the third-most significant metropolitan hub in the Philippines.
-It is also known for its lively economic activity, urban development, and modern facilities.
+Davao City is one of the island’s most significant economies and is known for its urban development and modern facilities.

 Apart from being a strong contributor to the advancement of the Philippines’ economy, Davao City is also an attractive tourist spot.
-Thanks to the airport in the city, it is accessible to tourists from other parts of the country and other countries also.
-The city is home to several man-made and natural attractions that keep tourists busy for hours; stunning architecture, beaches, conservation centers, amazing cuisine, etc. Apart from these attractions, tourists also visit the city a lot because it is one of the safest in the country.
+Thanks to the airport in the city, it is accessible to tourists from other parts of the country and other countries as well.
+The city is home to several artificial and natural attractions that keep tourists busy for hours; stunning architecture, beaches, conservation centers, amazing cuisine, etc. Apart from these attractions, tourists also visit the city because it is one of the safest in the country.

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.